 June 12, 2017: Winners Announcement

-Marc Kushner from Architizer and a Commercial Market Manager from Sunbrella will serve as advisors to the jury.
+Marc Kushner from Architizer will serve as an advisor to the jury.

 The competition will recognize three (3) Grand Prize Winners, one in each category.
 Each Grand Prize Winner will be awarded $10,000 cash and the winners’ designs may be eligible to be featured in upcoming Sunbrella marketing and advertising materials where they will be credited for their work.

 Other entries (at the jury’s discretion) may receive Honorable Mention recognition and be eligible for cash prizes of $1,000 each, and additional entries (at the jury’s discretion) may receive Jury Choice recognition and be eligible for a fabric donation not exceeding $1,000 in value.
 The winners’ designs, as well as other entries, will be considered for a full-scale model build-out.
 Video profiles of the winners and their projects will be filmed to be used at the discretion of Sunbrella fabrics in future promotions.

 Please see the Terms & Conditions in the Registration Packet for more details.

 “There are lots of next frontiers for architects to think about when they design spaces, but I genuinely think that shade is a next frontier.
 It's an extension of the influence of a building and that is very much a part of what is the architect’s responsibility.” –Marc Kushner

 Or use your email.
 The new Architizer recognizes addresses and passwords from the original platform.